 Please include information about your multimedia files.
 A caption or description of the content of the media file is required (similar to a typical figure caption).
 Additional metadata is also requested, but optional.

 - Caption/description: Textual caption/description of the content of media object is required.

 - Type: The nature or genre of the content of the media, such as video or audio, is desirable (optional).

 - Format: This describes the media file type, such as QuickTime, DV, MPEG, PCM, or WAV (optional).

 NB: The significant difference between providing videos as either Supplementary Material or Multimedia Files is outlined below.

-- If the video is not specifically associated with any figure(s) in the article, and is purely supplementary information, which supports concepts discussed in your paper, please indicate that the videos are intended as supplementary material.
-Be sure to cite the supplementary material as one of the references in the article.
-Note that the videos will also appear under the article’s References tab; the videos will not appear listed under the Data & Media tabs in the online article.
+- If the video is not specifically associated with any figure(s) in the article, and is purely supplemental information, which supports concepts discussed in your paper, please indicate that the videos are intended as supplementary material.
+Be sure to present the supplementary material video in a section before the Acknowledgments, as shown in the example above.